-Costa Rica is serene waters, jungle-fringed coastline, quasi-magical cloud forests – and one of the world’s most biodiverse spots.
+Wrapped between the Pacific Ocean and the Caribbean Sea, Costa Rica stands for serene waters, jungle-fringed coastline, magical cloud forests – and represents one of the world’s most biodiverse spots.

-Hummingbirds gracefully flitting between iridescent orchids while scarlet macaws’ roaring merge to magical jungle tunes – this is the very scenery in the Monteverde cloud forest reserve, hiding a myriad of splendid birdlife.
+Hummingbirds gracefully hovering between iridescent orchids while scarlet macaws’ roaring merge to magical jungle tunes – this is the very scenery in the Monteverde cloud forest reserve, hiding a myriad of splendid birdlife.

 The lush network of winding canals in Tortuguero National Park is equally abundant in exotic vegetation and unheralded wildlife.
-Then there’s the volcanic central valleys with its iconic cones of Arenal and Poás, waterfalls and hot springs – no wonder the steamy rainforests overtrumped by simmering volcanoes offer a dizzying suite of outdoor adventures, from hiking brisk high-altitude trails to kayaking white-water rapids.
+Equally impressive are the volcanic central valleys with the iconic cones of Arenal and Poás, waterfalls and hot springs – no wonder the steamy rainforests overtrumped by simmering volcanoes offer a dizzying suite of outdoor adventures, from hiking up brisk high-altitude trails to kayaking down white-water rapids.